ThePhilgrim/minesweeper/README.md

 - If you change the sizes of the small images, change `minesweeper.py` to use the new size.
 - When resizing a big image to make a small image, make sure that the small image has transparent background.
 - Keep `images/sources.txt` up to date.

-## Creating Mac .app file

-To reproduce the installer, please run the following commands: (for reference: https://www.youtube.com/watch?v=DVOoHL2Bp_o&t=461s&ab_channel=SamanthaCruz, http://www.marinamele.com/from-a-python-script-to-a-portable-mac-application-with-py2app)
-- The executable is created with py2app.
-Run `pip3 install -U py2app` in terminal to install.
-- Make sure that you are located in the minesweeper directory.
-In your terminal, run `python3 setup.py py2app`
-- The .app file is found in the newly created 'dist' folder.